It can be daunting to send a lot of money abroad. So when you make a large transfer, we make things as easy as possible.

-For transfers between 20,000 and 130,000 GBP (or the equivalent in your currency), you can choose between 2 options: watch the rate and send when it’s right for you, or send money now with the current exchange rate.
+For transfers above 20,000 GBP (or the equivalent in your currency), you can choose between 2 options: send money now with the current exchange rate, or watch the rate and lock in a rate when it’s right for you.

-If you’re not in a rush and want to see how the rate changes over time, it’s best to watch the rate.
+If you’re not in a rush and want to see how the rate changes over time, it’s best to lock in the rate later.
 This option lets you set everything up in advance and wait until the rate’s right for you.
 As soon as you’re happy with the rate, you can lock it and start your transfer.

 Or if you need to send money quickly, and you’d like to get the current exchange rate guaranteed, you can choose to send money now instead.